By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 - Universal Search Results - i.e., where they show images at the top of page one on Google.
 This may be relevant where your web page is not ranked highly in Google for that term, but the Universal Search Results may show an image from your website related to that term.
 Images are counted as an impression \ ranking for the Search Console data.

 Mueller is saying that the Search Console rankings and impressions take into account much more than just the standard Web SERPs.

 The discussion surrounding this topic occurred at time 0:36:

-Some discussion was made about whether it could be due to “autocomplete” with those users being taken directly to the domain instead of the search result.
+It could be due to “autocomplete” taking users directly to the domain, instead of the search result.
 Mueller stated that they “only count it as a search if the website is shown on the search results page.”